FAQ: Answers for Your SAIC Thesis or Graduate Project

 What if I have special materials or objects as part of my thesis?

 Your physical thesis and/or corresponding materials (within size and material guidelines) could be placed in Special Collections, allowing visitors to the special collections reading room the opportunity to see all of the work together.

-Please submit your digital thesis (title page + abstract are required PDF/As) according to the aforementioned instructions and contact Flaxman Librarians (email@example.com) only if you have questions about how your physical materials will be housed.
-If your physical objects will be housed in Flaxman Special Collection, you will still need to submit those objects when approved by your thesis adviser to your department administrators or thesis advisors.
+Please submit your digital thesis title page + abstract in Canvas (these are required PDFs).
+To submit a physical object, please follow the directions on the Physical Submissions (p3-4) section of Procedure for Submitting your Thesis or Graduate Project which is also linked to the aforementioned instructions.
+Contact Flaxman Librarians (email@example.com) only if you have questions about how your physical materials will be housed.
+Typically, the library houses thesis objects in standard archival boxes as needed.
+If your physical objects will be housed in Flaxman Special Collection, you will still need to submit those objects to your department administrators or thesis advisors when they have been approved by your thesis adviser.
 The library cannot take thesis materials directly from students.

 Can my thesis object become part of the Joan Flasch Artists' Book Collection?

-To sell or donate your publication you will first need to meet with Special Collections staff; however, this must be a separate object that is not part of your thesis requirement.
+The short answer is no. You can sell or donate a copy of your publication, but you will first need to meet with Special Collections staff; however, this must be a separate object that is not part of your thesis requirement.
 To set up an appointment to have your work considered for the artists' book collection, please contact: firstname.lastname@example.org

 What happens to my thesis/grad project after it is submitted in Canvas?

 1. Your thesis/grad project is approved by your Thesis/Project Advisor and program.
 A thesis/grad project deposited with the library becomes part of a student's academic record.
 No changes may be made to a thesis after uploaded into Canvas.

 2. Once approved, Flaxman Library staff download your thesis from Canvas.